Essential guide to business telephone and mobile numbers UK

 You can advertise a single phone number, regardless of relocation or expansion

-The above are the most popular business phone number options, but there are a couple of specialist ones to be aware of as well:
+While the above are the most popular business phone number options, there are also specialist ones that are used for niche purposes such as:

 1. Premium rate numbers (09)

-Callers pay for the call at a premium rate, costing up to £3.60 per minute plus an additional 5p to 6p per phone call.
-Because some of this revenue comes to you, these numbers are generally reserved for calls you’d want to make money from such as chatlines and phone-in competitions.
-Not recommended for customer care, as it might alienate your customers and make them less likely to get in contact. 🚨 Premium rate numbers also have strict user guidelines set out by PhonepayPlus, so make sure you enquire about these when considering your options.
+Callers pay for the call at a premium rate, costing up to £3.60 per minute plus an additional 5p to £6 per phone call.
+Because some of this revenue comes to you, these numbers are generally reserved for calls you’d want to make money from such as chatlines and phone-in competitions. 🚨 Premium rate numbers also have strict user guidelines.
+As of February 2025, Ofcom assumed responsibility for this from the Phone-Paid Services Authority (PSA), so be sure to enquire directly with Ofcom if you’re considering using premium rate numbers.

 2. Personal numbering (070)